-- MPQUIC protocol: The QUIC protocol as defined by IETF with the multipath extensions in draft-deconinck-quic-multipath [10].
+- MPQUIC protocol: The QUIC protocol as defined by IETF with the applicable multipath extensions (e.g. the extensions defined in draft-deconinck-quic-multipath [10]).
 It receives PDUs from the MQTC in the UE (or the MQTS in the UPF) indicating the MPQUIC connection to be sent on and, for each PDU, it selects an access type (i.e. a MPQUIC uniflow) to transmit the PDU.
-The access type selection is based on the ATSSS rules and the measurements provided by the MPQUIC protocol (e.g. RTT, loss rate, congestion).
+The access type selection is based on the steering mode associated with the MPQUIC connection and the measurements provided by the MPQUIC protocol (e.g. RTT, loss rate, congestion).
+If the QUIC protocol does not supports multipath extensions, then the equivalent solution #1 in clause 6.1 is applicable.

+It is assumed that if RAN sets the ECN marking in the IP header of an QUIC packet, then all encapsulated PDUs in this QUIC packet would be ECN-marked.

 To support ATSSS using the MPQUIC-LL steering functionality, the architecture reference model for ATSSS, as specified in TS 23.501 [3] clause 4.2.10, is enhanced as shown in Figure 6.6.1-2.
 The MPQUIC-LL steering functionality is implemented in the UE and in the PSA UPF.
 The PMF functionality is not needed for an MA PDU Session that applies MPQUIC-LL.
 However, the PMF may be needed for an MA PDU Session that does not apply MPQUIC-LL.

 Figure 6.6.1-2: Reference Architecture for ATSSS using QUIC-LL